DmxLarchey/Kruskal-Higman/README.md

 - the `Prop`-bounded version accessed via eg `From KruskalHigmanProp Require ...`;
 - or the `Type`-bounded version via eg `From KruskalHigmanType Require ...`.

-Mixing both versions is possible is possible but hard and not recommended due to the total overlap of the namespaces except for the prefixes `KruskalHigman{Prop,Type}`.
+Mixing both versions is possible but hard and not recommended due to the total overlap of the namespaces except for the prefixes `KruskalHigman{Prop,Type}`.

 # The proof of Higman theorem for unary trees (sketch)